MoOyeg/testFlask-Jenkins/README.md

 ### Create PodTemplates

-- PodTemplatesprovide a way to define the Pod Instance to run that will run the build process.Example here requires the use of a Storage Class that supports dynamic provisioning.
+- PodTemplatesprovide a way to define the Pod Instance to run that will run the build process.Example here requires the use of a Storage Class that supports dynamic provisioning.This Pipeline requires that you provide elevated privileged to the Jenkins serviceaccount to allow dynamic provisioning of the pvc.

 - Export your StorageClass Values